Confluence 3.1 Beta 2 is a public development release ("Beta") leading up to the official release of Confluence 3.1, which we aim to ship in Q4, 2009.

 - Browse – Allows you to select a space and page (within the tree of pages in the space) that will be the 'parent' of your page to be moved.

-For more information, refer to Moving a Page.
+For more information, refer to Move and Reorder Pages.

 Enhanced Image Browser